SysKitTeam/docs-point/docs/governance-and-automation/restrictions.md

 # Edit Restrictions

-**Managing access and visibility of SharePoint sites is a vital part of governance**, helping keep sites secure and prevent oversharing.
+**Managing access and visibility of SharePoint sites is a vital part of governance**, helping to keep sites secure and prevent oversharing.

 With **the new Restrictions column on the Site Overview screen**, you can now easily view whether a site has: